 - A computer instruction is a sequence of bits, that is, zeroes and ones. - A binary instruction is also called opcode, Operation Code - For simplicity, each instruction corresponds to a human-readable string, called Assembly Instruction - The following table shows shows examples of instructions, where the letters identified by dollars denote an operand. - Operands are not values, but identify one Processor Register.
-Processor registers are small memory inside the CPU itself that the CPU uses to work; each has a number that identifies it.

-A register contains the actual values that the operation will use.
+Processor registers are small memory inside the CPU itself that the CPU uses to work; each has a number that identifies it. - A register contains the actual values that the operation will use. - This table is stored inside the CPU, and the set of instructions is also called microcode - small code embedded inside the processor.

-Opcode/Functi

-Instruction on Syntax Operation

-add 100000 ArithLog d = s + t

-addu 100001 ArithLog d = s + t

-and 100100 ArithLog \$d = \$s & \$t
+Instruction Opcode/ Function Syntax Operation #words add 100000 ArithLog d = s + t 1(opcode) addu 100001 ArithLog d = s + t 1(opcode) and 100100 ArithLog d = s & t 1(opcode) sto 111100 MemMov \$d → \$loc 2(opcode +memloc) mov 111110 MemMov \$loc → \$s 2(opcode +memloc)

 \$d ID of destination register

-\$ s ID of source register
+\$s ID of source register

 \$t ID of second source register

+\$loc Memory location